 The simple answer is to PLAN.
-Having an estate plan allows you to modify what happens to your estate.
-There are several reasons to plan now.
+Estate planning allows you to modify what happens to your estate.
+There are several reasons to plan now:

-3.Families move and grow apart.
 Sometimes relatives grow apart or move away.
 This doesn’t necessarily mean that they shouldn’t inherit property, but, unlike in the movies, attorneys or accountants rarely call a distant relative to inform him that he just inherited his uncle’s entire estate.
-If you plan ahead, you can let people know that, when the time comes, certain assets go to certain people.
+If you an estate plan in place, you can let people know that, when the time comes, certain assets go to certain people.